3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 There are 4 main stages of Git version controlled file:

-1. **Untracked**: The file will not be added in the next commit
+1. **Untracked**: The file will not be added in the next commit (pre git add)
-2. **Staged**: Staged files have not yet been committed to memory but they are "on deck" so to speak for your next commit
+2. **Staged**: Staged files have not yet been committed to memory but they are "on deck" so to speak for your next commit (after git add)
-3. **Unmodified**: The file has already been committed and has not changed since the last commit
+3. **Unmodified**: The file has already been committed and has not changed since the last commit (git status)
-4. **Modified**: You have changes in the file since it was last committed, you will need to stage them again for the changes to be added in the next commit
+4. **Modified**: You have changes in the file since it was last committed, you will need to stage them again for the changes to be added in the next commit (git status)

 Once you have committed a file and it becomes "unmodified" then it's contents are saved in Git's memory.